r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
+- November 2024:
+    - RDW discontinued some apis (needed to enrich data).
+This was fixed by using the new repacement apis called TGK.
 - February 2024:
     - Do prediction of price with separate notebooks.
 Use "shelve" to store models between notebooks.
     - Add tree model to predict price.